rapid7/docker-logentries/README.md

 The `-i/--statsinterval` downsamples the logs sent to Logentries.
 It collects samples and averages them before sending to Logentries.

-You can also filter filter the containers for whitch the logs/stats are forwarded with:
+You can also filter the containers for which the logs/stats are forwarded with:

 * `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.